LiamGaff/Paw-Patrol-V1/README.md

 * Install Heroku via the terminal using npm install -g Heroku.

-*  Log into Heroku via the terminal using heroku login and follow the on screen instructions to log in.
+*  Log into Heroku via the terminal using heroku login and follow the on-screen instructions to log in.

 * Create a requirements.txt via the terminal using pip3 freeze > requirements.txt.

 * Create a Procfile.

-* Connect GitHub to Heroku via the terminal using heroku git:remote a appname.
+* Connect GitHub to Heroku via the terminal using Heroku git:remote a appname.

-* Commit all files in your project using git add .' followed by 'git commit -m "commit messsage".
+* Commit all files in your project using git add .' followed by 'git commit -m "commit message".

 * Set up automatic deployment from heroku dashboard.

 * Push and deploy all files to github and Heroku using the terminal command git push.

-* Enter the heroku postgres database url to the settings.py file.
+* Enter the heroku Postgres database URL to the settings.py file.

 * Make migrations and migrate to create the database by using the terminal command python3 manage.py makemigrations and python3 manage.py migrate.